 - Did team members feel the team offered a safe environment to make a mistake or try something different?

 - Afterward, did employees feel they could share their thoughts about the experience with managers to learn from the event and move forward together?

-Now more than ever, companies need to create a culture of trust, acceptance, and a culture of adaptability and continuous learning; so that team members feel comfortable speaking up and speaking out.
+- Now more than ever, companies need to create a culture of trust, acceptance, adaptability, and continuous learning; so that team members feel comfortable speaking up and speaking out.
 In addition to promoting innovation, creativity, and taking chances, improving psychological safety reduces the risk of headline-making mistakes like this one because teams that communicate well are dramatically more likely to avoid adverse outcomes.

 How can organizations, especially ones with large, complex, and distributed workforces, ensure that incidents like this do not happen?

 - First, be very clear about the values of the organization.
 It’s not enough to have a mission, vision, and values – you need to communicate them effectively throughout each layer of the organization and work together to understand them, evaluate and improve them when needed, and live them every day.

 - Second, provide managers with the training and support they need to create high-performing teams, including psychological safety, leadership, and emotional intelligence.

 - Third, give your employees the tools they need to be successful, including ways to offer feedback, identify concerns, and report incidents.
 Make it clear that employees will never be fired or reprimanded for standing by company policies, and if they feel they have been, they have a well-defined way to report that concern (and have it investigated and responded to promptly).